tracim/tracim/doc/backend/setting.md

 See [SSO Glossary](https://help.akana.com/content/current/cm/saml/08_glossary.htm) and [SLO Article](https://uit.stanford.edu/service/saml/logout) for more details about the employed terms

-⚠ When logging in Tracim, if a valid user doesn't exist in Tracim, it will be created as a standard user.

 ### Configuration Explanation

 This file is a JSON file following [pysaml2's settings format](https://pysaml2.readthedocs.io/en/latest/howto/config.html).